actinia-org/actinia-introduction/docs/index.md

 ###  Concepts of service URL, resources, request, response...

 Looking in further detail into REST calls, we see that an API request consists of three parts (source: [https://www.earthdatascience.org/courses/earth-analytics/get-data-using-apis/intro-to-programmatic-data-access-r/](https://www.earthdatascience.org/courses/earth-analytics/get-data-using-apis/intro-to-programmatic-data-access-r/)):
-*   Data **REQUEST**: through this you try to access an URL using your browser that specifies a particular subset of data.
+*   Data **request**: through this you try to access an URL using your browser that specifies a particular subset of data.
 *   Data **processing:** A web server somewhere uses that URL to query a specified dataset.
-*   Data **RESPONSE**: The web server then sends you back some content.
+*   Data **response**: The web server then sends back some content to you.
 -->

 A **request** consists of four parts (see also [1]):